Small intestinal bacterial overgrowth: Treatment

-Treatment strategies should focus on identifying and correcting the root causes, where possible, resolving nutritional deficiencies, and administering antibiotics.
+Treatment strategies should focus on identifying and correcting the root causes, resolving nutritional deficiencies, and administering antibiotics.
 This is especially important for patients with indigestion and malabsorption.
-Although whether antibiotics should be a first line treatment is a matter of debate.
-Some experts recommend probiotics as first line therapy with antibiotics being reserved as a second line treatment for more severe cases of SIBO.
-Prokinetic drugs are other options but research in humans is limited.
+Whether antibiotics should be a first-line treatment is debated.
+Some experts recommend probiotics as first-line therapy, with antibiotics reserved as a second-line treatment for more severe cases of SIBO.
+Prokinetic drugs are other options, but human research is limited.
 A variety of antibiotics, including tetracycline, amoxicillin-clavulanate, metronidazole, neomycin, cephalexin and trimethoprim-sulfamethoxazole have been used; however, the best evidence is for the use of rifaximin, a poorly-absorbed antibiotic.
-Although irritable bowel syndrome has been shown to respond to the treatment of poorly-absorbed antibiotics, there is limited evidence on the effectiveness of such treatment in cases of SIBO, and as of 2020, randomized controlled trials are still needed to further confirm the eradicating effect of such treatment in SIBO.
+Although IBS has been shown to respond to the treatment of poorly-absorbed antibiotics, there is limited evidence on the effectiveness of such treatment in cases of SIBO, and as of 2020, randomized controlled trials are still needed to confirm the eradicating effect of such treatment in SIBO.

 A course of one week of antibiotics is usually sufficient to treat the condition.
-However, if the condition recurs, antibiotics can be given in a cyclical fashion in order to prevent tolerance.
+However, if the condition recurs, antibiotics can be given cyclically to prevent tolerance.
 For example, antibiotics may be given for a week, followed by three weeks off antibiotics, followed by another week of treatment.
 Alternatively, the choice of antibiotic used can be cycled.
 There is still limited data to guide the clinician in developing antibiotic strategies for SIBO.
 Therapy remains, for the most part, empiric.
 However, concerns exist about the potential risks of long-term broad-spectrum antibiotic therapy.